opendistro-for-elasticsearch/performance-analyzer-rca/README.md

 -  Changing the Class constants will require re-deploying the jar but the threshold file changes can be picked up dynamically.

 -  The threshold file let's you pick different threasholds based on instance type, disk types or an arbitrary tags.

-__Tags__: The RCA system does not understand the ElasticSearch concepts such as the data nodes and the master nodes.
+__Tags__: The RCA system does not understand ElasticSearch concepts such as data nodes and master nodes.
 Tags are simple key-value pairs that are specified in the rca.conf.
 The RCA scheduler, when it starts, reads it and assumes those to be its tags.
 When it evaluates the graph nodes, if the tags of the graph node matches its own tags, it evaluates the nodes locally, if not, it thinks this graph node is to be executed on some remote machine (remote graph node).
 If one such remote node is upstream, then it send intent to consume its data.
-If such a node is down stream, then, it sends the evaluated result of that graph node to all its subscribers.
+If such a node is downstream, then, it sends the evaluated result of that graph node to all its subscribers.

 ## Walkthrough of an RCA

 [Link to the blog]

+[Link to the design RFC]

 ## Building, Deploying, and Running the RCA Framework
 Please refer to the [Install Guide](./INSTALL.md) for detailed information on building, installing and running the RCA framework.

 ## Current Limitations
-* This is alpha code.
+* This is alpha code and is in development.
-* We will continuously add new unit test cases, but we don't have 100% unit test coverage for now.
-This is a great area for developers from the community to contribute and help improve test coverage.
+* We don't have 100% unit test coverage yet and will continue to add new unit tests.
+We invite developers from the larger Open Distro community to contribute and help improve test coverage and give us feedback on where improvements can be made in design, code and documentation.
-* Currently we have validated the artifacts for docker images, we need to validate the artifacts for RPM and Debian releases as well.
+* Currently we have tested and verified RCA artifacts for Docker images.
+We will be testing and verifying these artifacts for RPM and Debian builds as well.

 ## Code of Conduct